Courses

 This course provides a comprehensive exploration of harm reduction as a person-centred, trauma-informed philosophy and practical framework for supporting individuals who use substances within shelter, supportive housing, and outreach settings.
 Participants will examine how harm reduction promotes dignity, safety, autonomy, and inclusion while aligning with Toronto Shelter Standards and supportive housing requirements.
 Through interactive discussions,

-Advanced Harm Reduction (Live in Person) Read More »
+Harm Reduction & Overdose Response (Live in Person) Read More »

 Introduction to Substance Use and Addictions